railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    *Defining a tender*

 To enter data for a new tender, use the menu :menuselection:`Purchase Management --> Purchase Tenders --> New Purchase Tenders`.
-Open ERP then opens a new blank tender form.
+OpenERP then opens a new blank tender form.
 The reference number is set by default and you can enter information about your tender in the other fields.

 If you want to enter a supplier's response to your tender request, add a new